Chartres Cathedral: The towers and clock

+Bells

+The tower contains 6 swinging bells and 1 clock bell.
+The 2 largest swinging bells or bourdons were cast in 1840 by the brothers Alexandre and Jean-Baptiste Cavillier, bell founders in Amiens.
+The other four were cast in 1845 by the Petitfour brothers, foundrymen in Arbot (Haute-Marne): The clock bell was cast in 1520 by Pierre Savyet, is the only bell to have survived from the pre-revolutionary era, it is the oldest bell in the cathedral.

 The portals and their sculpture

 The cathedral has three great portals or entrances, opening into the nave from the west and into the transepts from north and south.
 The portals are richly decorated with sculptures, which rendered biblical stories and theological ideas visible for both the educated clergy and layfolk who may not have had access to textual learning.
-Each of the three portals on the west façade (made 1145–55) focuses on a different aspect of Christ's role in the world; on the right, his earthly Incarnation, on the left, his Ascension or his existence before his Incarnation (the era "ante legem"), and, in the center, his Second Coming, initiating the End of Time.
+Each of the three portals on the west façade (made 1145–1155) focuses on a different aspect of Christ's role in the world; on the right, his earthly Incarnation, on the left, his Ascension or his existence before his Incarnation (the era "ante legem"), and, in the center, his Second Coming, initiating the End of Time.
 The statuary of the Chartres portals is considered among the finest existing Gothic sculpture.